 After that, and until the delisting of the company, we bought and sold Algeta shares on several occasions, but gradually invested more during the time period.

-The fund manager traded actively in the share, taking into account both the valuation and continuous assessments of future risk scenarios.
+The portfolio manager traded actively in the share, taking into account both the valuation and continuous assessments of future risk scenarios.
 The Algeta holding contributed approximately +3% to the fund’s net asset value (NAV) for the period between 2010 and 2014.

 CVS is a well-established US pharmacy chain.
 In the autumn 2009, the company successfully bid for Caremark, a pharmaceutical mail order company.
 The integration was much questioned by practically all the stakeholders: shareholders, customers, suppliers and competitors.
 The share was weak over the subsequent 12 months, before the financial market began to realize that the deal had not damaged the share’s value.
 The share price rose strongly over the next three years and its value more than doubled.

-Our fund management team has acquired in-depth, long-standing knowledge of the specific handling and distribution of drugs (pharmaceutical benefit manager, PBM), since the sub-sector was created in the US in the early 1990s.
+Our portfolio management team has acquired in-depth, long-standing knowledge of the specific handling and distribution of drugs (pharmaceutical benefit manager, PBM), since the sub-sector was created in the US in the early 1990s.
 The acquisition of Caremark proved very successful and the fund owned shares from its inception, which contributed approximately +3% to the net asset value (NAV) between 2010 and 2014.

 Roche’s share price fell in 2010 due to sharply reduced sales and worsening sales prospects for the following years.
 This was mainly due to the strong Swiss franc, but also to concerns that generics were to be introduced on Roche’s main markets.
-Because of our fund’s global orientation, our management team did not see any concrete evidence that such a scenario would occur.
+Because of our fund’s global orientation, our portfolio management team did not see any concrete evidence that such a scenario would occur.

 Through our continuous monitoring of the biotech sector, it was also clear to us that the prospects for improvement of the clinical outcome in the breast cancer segment HER-2, which Roche dominates, would probably lead to great commercial success and bring about an upgrade of the long-term earnings forecasts for the company.